laser-d/laser-d.github.io/_sources/laser-d.rst.txt

 Each Laser-D source file defines a single module.

 Each laser-D module contains one or more declarations of entities.

-An entity is a named variable, function, structure or union type, enumeration type, template, mixin template or an external symbol.
+An entity is a named variable, function, type, template, or mixin template.

 Entities in a Laser-D module can have linkage specification that defined how these entities may be accessed from other Laser-D modules, or from programs in other other languages such as C or C++.